google-code-export/jquery-watermark/trunk/jquery-watermark/jquery.watermark/readme.txt

 Copyright © 2009-2010 Todd Northrop
 http://www.speednet.biz/

-Last updated May 31, 2009
+Last updated May 9, 2010

 This simple-to-use jQuery plugin adds watermark capability to HTML input elements.

-Released under the terms of the GNU General Public License version 3.
+Dual licensed under the MIT or GPL Version 2 licenses.
-See license.txt for details.
+See mit-license.txt and gpl2-license.txt in the project root for details.

 See changelog.txt for a summary of changes to the project.